Clients are everywhere… and so is social media!

 Share the essence and heart of the story; what it is that your audience will resonate with and how will you move them.

 The last act is on a solution you want the audience and readers to walk away with after hearing your story.

 I know this might sound complicated, but the more you practice it, the easier it gets.
-Here’s one of my favorite 3-Act Stories so you can see how it looks like and how it can relate with the readers.
+Here’s one of my favorite 3-Act Stories so you can see how it looks like and how it can relate to the readers.